4 Steps to Approaching Residency Reapplication

 - Using generic, non-specialty specific supporting documents such as your Personal Statement or Letters or Recommendation.
 Residency programs need to SEE your passion for the medical specialty they will be training you in for years.
 Using documents just meant for “medicine” or “primary care” doesn’t do enough to show them you are dedicated.

 - Mistakes within your application documents.
 Residency programs are expecting something close to perfection when it comes to the content in your application supporting documents.
 If your documents are riddled with English grammar and spelling mistakes, or you were making mistakes you didn’t even realize were there, this could have affected your chances.
+Learn more about our partner, Residency Experts’ Editing and Review Services.

 - Applying too late.
 Sometimes, whether it’s because you were missing USMLE scores or your documents didn’t process fast enough, but you were unable to apply until after mid-September.
 While things can be out of your control, applying later can leave a negative impression with residency programs.